Debian/dput-ng/docs/library/core.rst

 use it under any conditions.
 In it's place, we have a central ``logger`` object, to use as all the bits of dput see fit.

-The logger object is an instatiation of :class:`dput.logger.DputLogger`, so feel free to use any if it's logging methods.
+The logger object is an instantiation of :class:`dput.logger.DputLogger`, so feel free to use any if it's logging methods.
 In general, don't use ``info`` or above, unless the user *really* needs to know.
 Most calls should be to ``debug`` or ``trace``.